tekknolagi/tekknolagi.github.com/_drafts/2020-10-22-compiling-a-lisp-11.md

 }
 ```

+We also patch the jump location to the position where we're going to emit the
+body of the `labels`.
+In the base case with no labels, the jump would be a
-The jump will be a little bit useless, since there will be no intervening code
+little bit useless, since there would be no intervening code to jump over, but
+that's alright.
+In most cases, there will be bindings.

-to jump over, but that's alright.
-We pass in an empty `varenv`, since we are
+We pass in an empty `varenv`, since we are not accumulating any locals along
-not accumulating any locals along the way; only labels.
-For the same reason, we
+the way; only labels.
+For the same reason, we give a `stack_index` of
-give a `stack_index` of `-kWordSize` --- the first slot.
+`-kWordSize` --- the first slot.

 If we *do* have labels, on the other hand, we should deal with the first label.
 This means: